Skip to content

 }

-1,000 URLs → 1,000 goroutines at the exact same moment.
-All of them hammering the network.
-All of them fighting for CPU time.
-It felt clever until things started timing out and crashing.
+This starts 1,000 goroutines at the exact same moment.
+All of them hit the network at once.
+All of them want CPU time at once.
+It compiles, it runs — and then things start timing out and crashing.

-Goroutines are light, but they’re not free.
-Spinning up too many at once gives you:
+Goroutines are lightweight, but they’re not free.
+Too many at once and you get:

 🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃🏃